 - (4) Unlatch the power cord bushing and pull it up from the AC cord holder.
-Then release the power cord from the cable guides provided on the AC cord holder (shown on page 6-41). - (5) Remove the power supply shield from the lower MJ/PS shield. - (6) Remove three screws "k" from the power supply PCB. - (7) Detach the PS PCB insulator from the power cord. - (8) Remove the AC cord holder from the lower MJ/PS shield. - (9) Remove screw "1" and remove the MJ shield from the lower MJ/PS shield. - (10) Remove screw "m" from the MJ PCB and take it off the lower MJ/PS shield. - (11) Remove the MJ PCB insulator from the lower MJ/PS shield.
+Then release the power cord from the cable guides provided on the AC cord holder (shown on page 6-43).

+For 200 V series Remove screw "h" and the power inlet together with its bracket.
+For the power inlet having no fuse, remove also the inlet holder cover.
+Release the power cord from the cable guides.
+(See page 6-43.) - (5) Remove the AC cord holder from the lower MJ/PS shield. - (6) Remove the power supply shield from the lower MJ/PS shield. - (7) Disconnect the power supply harness from the power supply PCB. - (8) Remove three screws "i" from the power supply PCB. - (9) Detach the PS PCB insulator from the power cord. - (10) Remove screw "j" and remove the MJ shield from the lower MJ/PS shield. - (11) Remove screw "k" from the MJ PCB and take it off the lower MJ/PS shield. - (12) Remove the MJ PCB insulator from the lower MJ/PS shield.

 - Before mounting the MJ shield, route the main-MJ (LINE) and (EXT) harnesses through the cable guide provided on the MJ PCB insulator.
 (See the previous page.) - Route the power cord through the PS PCB insulator (see below) and the cable guides provided on the AC cord holder (see the next page).
 Fit the corner of the PS PCB insulator into the cutout provided in the lower MJ/PS shield as shown below. - When mounting the power supply shield on the lower MJ/PS shield, insert two shield supports of the power supply shield into the two square holes provided in the lower MJ/PS shield.
-Make sure that the lock of the lower MJ/PS shield (as shown on the next page) fits in the slit provided in the top of power supply shield.
+Make sure that the lock of the lower MJ/PS shield (as shown below) fits in the slit provided in the top of power supply shield.
 (See the previous page.)